docbones43/RedactUs/README.md

 **Strip identity.
 Keep data such as health queries or financial statements 100% client-side.**

 RedactUs is a privacy redaction engine that removes personal identifiers from text before it reaches any AI service.
-It runs entirely in the browser — zero server calls, zero dependencies, works offline.
+It runs entirely in the browser - zero server calls, zero dependencies, works offline.

-Born from [AI Doctor Ben](https://the.aidoctorben.com), a health-tech application with embedded redaction services where members need to share medical data with multiple AI without exposing their identity.
+Born from [AI Doctor Ben](https://the.aidoctorben.com), a health-tech application with embedded redaction services where members need to share medical data with multiple AI without exposing their identity. (c) Whater.org

 ---